lenaRB/crml-compiler/DiagramGenerators/Instructions.md

 ## Project Structure & Caveats

 - The project is **JavaScript-based**.
 Everything depends on having the proper Node environment and required packages (e.g., `antlr4`).
 - Besides `instanceDiagramGeneratorLatest.js`, the repository contains several other folders and older diagram generators targeting previous versions of the grammar.
-Those are **likely broken** with the current grammar and may emit errors if used as-is.
+Those are **likely broken** with the current grammar and may emit errors if used as-is, so kindly avoid the files and folders starting with the prefix **old_**.
-- Only `instanceDiagramGeneratorLatest.js` is expected to work out of the box with the **latest CRML grammar-compliant files**.
-Other generators are kept for reference and will be updated in the future.
+- Only `instanceDiagramGenerator.js` is expected to work out of the box with the **latest CRML grammar-compliant files**.
+Other generators are kept for reference and will be updated in the near future.

 ## Troubleshooting